scaredos/cfresearch/README.md

 # cfresearch
-A repository containing my research from CloudFlare's AntiDDoS, JSChallenge, and Challenges.
+A repository containing my research from CloudFlare's AntiDDoS, JSChallenge, Challenges, and WAF.

 ## Challenge (Captcha)
 Cloudflare uses a script to provide access to the website while this rule is on.
 This is also how UAM works for CloudFlare.